How to Manage Project Scope, Timeline, and Budget Effectively

 3. Use Work Breakdown Structures (WBS)

 A Work Breakdown Structure (WBS) helps divide the project into smaller, more manageable parts.
-This simplifies scope management by making it easier to monitor specific components of the project, ensuring they align with the overall objectives and deliverables.
+Tools such as Smartsheet make it easy to create and visualize a WBS, simplifying scope management by ensuring each component aligns with overall objectives and deliverables.

 Managing Project Timeline